Treatment Properties and Rules for Call Results

 - For the Answering Machine Detected and Fax Detected call results, you can specify either No Treatment or Update all records in chain as the Apply to Record action.
 For information on configuring the No Treatment or Update all records in chain actions, see Apply to Record: No Treatment or the procedure Apply to Record, Updating All Records in a Chain respectively.

-- For the Answering Machine Detected Call Result, you can combine the Apply to Record actions Next-In-Chain or Next-In-Chain-After actions with the Apply to Call outcome, Transfer or Connect.
+- For the Answering Machine Detected Call Result, you can combine the Apply to Record actions Next-In-Chain or Next-In-Chain-After actions or Redial with the Apply to Call outcome, Transfer or Connect.
 For more information, see the procedure Combining the Apply to Call Outcome of Transfer or Connect Within the Apply to Record Action of Next-in-Chain or Next-in-Chain-After in One Treatment, below.

 - Add this treatment to the calling list you are using.